munnep/tfe_aws_active_mode/README.md

 - An auto scaling group that points to the launch configuration
 - Create an application load balancer for communication to TFE
 - Create a Redis database
-- Create an active/active TFE installation
+- Create an autoscaling launch configuration which defines the TFE instance and airgap installation active/active
 - add a second node